 Fall classes start on September 16 & 20, 2014

-The curriculum used for Pathways to Music is a holistic approach to age-specific early childhood music education, modeled after “First Steps in Music” by Dr. John Feierabend of the University of Hartford.
-Faculty members for Pathways to Music have their own extensive training and experience to add to the program.
-Sonja Inglefield holds a Masters degree in Early Childhood Music Pedagogy from the Peabody Conservatory in Baltimore, Maryland.
-She spent almost ten years teaching early childhood music on the Peabody Preparatory faculty and in the Baltimore City Schools before moving to western New York.
-Kay Barlow holds Level 1 Certification from the Center for Music and Young Children and the American Orff-Schulwerk Association, in addition to Masters of Music and Bachelor of Music Education degrees.
-She was a recipient of the 2005 Chautauqua County Early Childhood Award for Excellence in teaching.
+Modeled after “First Steps in Music” by Dr. John Feierabend of the University of Hartford, the curriculum used for Pathways to Music is a holistic approach to age-specific early childhood music education.
+Faculty members for Pathways to Music have extensive training and experience.
+Sonja Inglefield earned a Masters degree in Early Childhood Music Pedagogy from the Peabody Conservatory in Baltimore.
+She spent almost ten years teaching early childhood music for the Peabody Preparatory and in the Baltimore City Schools before moving to western New York.
+Kay Barlow has Level 1 Certification from the Center for Music and Young Children and the American Orff-Schulwerk Association, in addition to Masters of Music and Bachelor of Music Education degrees.
+She has been a recipient of the Chautauqua County Early Childhood Award for Excellence in teaching.

 “In Pathways to Music, children are encouraged to explore creative expression,” says Ms. Inglefield.
-“Every year, there is more and more research confirming the positive influence of music and movement on the healthy development of children.
-Even a very young child can benefit from the stimulation of a musical environment.
-Having a stress-free, enjoyable time in your week is healthy for parents too!”
+“Every year, more research confirms the positive influence of music and movement on the healthy development of children.”
+Here is what parents are saying: